nithincvpoyyil/DragGuides/README.md

 # DragGuides

-This project was created from the core idea of a [StackOverflow Q&A](http://stackoverflow.com/questions/10026234/guides-when-moving-jquery-ui-draggable-boxes) which did not considered parent-child DOM elements.
+This project was created from the core idea of a [StackOverflow Q&A](http://stackoverflow.com/questions/10026234/guides-when-moving-jquery-ui-draggable-boxes) which did not considered snaping guides for parent-child DOM elements.

 >Project is using jquery, jQueryUI and UnderscoreJS as libraries for snap guide function.